Why study Physical Education?

 The subject provides opportunities to develop knowledge & understanding of the physiological, psychological and socio-cultural issues that relate to Sport.
 You also learn to appreciate the role of the performer, coach and official in a sporting context.

 GCSE Theory of PE is not an essential prerequisite for embarking on this course but would be advantageous.
 It is however essential that students can perform to a high level in at least one activity or role within a sport.
 Students will need to pass a practical examination during the first two weeks of the course.

-Practical performance in physical activity and sport
+- perform a range of skills and techniques in physical activity and sport

 What career opportunities are there?

 Physical Education is a respected, academic subject welcomed by Higher Education.
 It is a useful qualification for careers in Medicine, Physiotherapy, Teaching and the Leisure Industry / Management or for further study.

 Examination Board: AQA